 Perhaps many companies have accepted cumbersome Accounts Payable (AP) practices as an irksome though necessary part of doing business.
 But it doesn’t have to be this way.

-This article illustrates the traditional methods of vendor invoicing, processing invoices and issuing payments.
-Then goes into the hidden costs of adhering stringently to the outdated and manual accounts payable functions, and how new innovations like invoice automation can lead to easier and a more controlled vendor payments process.
+This article illustrates the traditional methods of vendor invoicing, processing invoices and issuing vendor payments.
+Then goes into the hidden costs of adhering stringently to the outdated and manual accounts payable functions, and how new innovations like invoice automation can lead to easier and a more controlled B2B payments process.

 The Basics of Vendor Invoicing and Accounts Payable